tableau-mkt/javascript/README.md

 ```

 ### Comments
-You should write code comments that are concise, explicit, and reasonably grammatically correct (sentence fragments are ok).
+Code comments should be: concise, explicit, and reasonably grammatically correct (sentence fragments are ok).
 Put a space after the comment mark, start with a capital, and end with a period.

-You should probably not have more than 4-5 lines without explanation.
-Omit unnecessary words like "this code..." or "here is the place where...", this could be said about every comment.
+There should never really be more than 4-5 line of code (non-control structure) without explanation.
+Omit unnecessary words like "This code does..." or "Here is the place where...", this could be said about every comment.

 **Examples:**